These Terms of Service govern your use of services provided by palmER Worldwide LLC, doing business as palmER ("palmER," "we," "us," or "our").

 You are prohibited from:

-- Using technical measures (VPNs, device spoofing, etc.) to appear as a new user;
+- Using technical measures (such as VPNs or device spoofing) to appear as a new user;

 Detection and Enforcement